 Why Do Doctors Press on Your Stomach During a Checkup?

-I was wondering, why do doctors push on your stomach during a checkup or if you complain of abdominal pain?
+Why do doctors push on your stomach during a checkup or if you complain of abdominal pain?

 Pressing on your stomach is a way to find out if the size of your internal organs is normal, to check if anything hurts, and to feel if anything unusual is going on.